devendranaga/linux-systems-programming-with-c/README.md

 The book tries to cover the systems programming under linux based operating systems in **C**.
 The most of the part in this book is my personal experience with programming in the systems level of the linux operating system.

+For Programming in C and C++ refer: [here](https://github.com/devendranaga/programming-in-C-and-Cpp)

 All the source code examples described in this book are self-contained and are compiled and ran on a linux operating system.

 This book is not for those who seek for kernel programming topics.
 This book deals with the layer above it, the system calls and middlewear.